Gender, inclusion and equality

 Women are less often in positions of power

 Women continue to be underrepresented in positions of power also in SIDS.
 However, globally, the top-3 countries measured by the share of firms with female participation in ownership are SIDS, namely Federated States of Micronesia, Samoa, and Saint Vincent and the Grenadines, where 87, 80 and 76 per cent of firms have female owners, respectively.
-Most SIDS exceed the world average (with their 48 per cent regional average) and are also clearly above LDC levels, except for Antigua and Barbuda and Mauritius.
-It should be noted, however, that some of these statistics date back to 2009, and the situation is likely to have evolved.
+Most SIDS exceed the world average (with their 48 per cent regional average) and are also clearly above LDCLeast developed countries (LDCs) are low-income countries confronting severe structural impediments to sustainable development.
+They are highly vulnerable to economic and environmental shocks and have low levels of human assets -—

 – ‒